What We Do

 The Duke Law Tech Lab is intentionally a “light-touch” pre-accelerator.
 As such, we do not ask anything burdensome of participating teams.
-We will, however, ask teams to work on tasks that bolster company growth.
-Because the Duke Law Tech Lab also aims at early-stage teams with highly individualized needs, these specific tasks are likely to depend on the particular needs of your company in light of advice from you team mentors.
+We will, however, ask teams to work on tasks that bolster company growth and prepare to present at Demo Day at the end of the program.
+Because the Duke Law Tech Lab also aims at early-stage teams with highly individualized needs, these specific tasks are likely to depend on the particular needs of your company in light of advice from your team mentors.

 Does the DLTL require an equity stake in the companies who participate?

 No. As a light-touch accelerator, we do not require any future equity in your company.

 In order to provide the best support to our participants possible, we only accept US-based companies for our Duke Law Tech Lab program.